Bishnu-prasad-Sahu/A-Fully-Responsive-Netflix-Frontend-Clone/readme.md

     cd netflix-clone
 3. Open index.html in your browser.

-You can see the website liek at [text](https://bishnu-prasad-sahu.github.io/A-Fully-Responsive-Netflix-Frontend-Clone/)
+You can see the website live at [https://bishnu-prasad-sahu.github.io/A-Fully-Responsive-Netflix-Frontend-Clone/](https://bishnu-prasad-sahu.github.io/A-Fully-Responsive-Netflix-Frontend-Clone/)

 📂 Folder Structure